librasteve/raku-CLI-AWS-EC2-Simple/README.md

 # Raku CLI::AWS::EC2-Simple

-This module provide a simple abstraction AWS command line interface for Amazon's EC2 compute web service.
+This module provide a simple abstraction of the AWS command line interface, aka [awscli](https://aws.amazon.com/cli/), for Amazon's EC2 compute web service.

 If you encounter a feature of EC2 you want that's not implemented by this module (and there are many), please consider sending a pull request.